-Currently, an estimated 22,000 Manitobans have Alzheimer’s disease or another dementia.
-This number is growing at alarming rate and by 2038 it is expected to reach over 40,700.
+Currently, over 18,400 Manitobans have Alzheimer’s disease or another dementia.
+This number is growing rapidly and by 2050 it is expected to reach over 39,100.

 This predicted growth is a crisis.
 The numbers will overwhelm our families, our healthcare system and our economy if we don’t act now.
 We need your help to make dementia care a health priority.

 It is because of people like you who share your stories or experiences and make time to connect with decision-makers, that we can make a difference and keep dementia care on the health agenda!

 The Alzheimer Society provides a voice for all Manitobans affected by dementia to all levels of government.
 But we can’t do it alone.

 During various advocacy campaigns, the Society will need you to Raise Your Voice in order to help better the lives of people affected by dementia.

 Please send an email with your contact information to firstname.lastname@example.org and when the time is right, we may ask you to write or email, make a phone call, or use Facebook/Twitter to contact our political leaders about a current initiative.